[Fig 1]: The concept of the SAP S/4HANA Fully-Activated Appliance

 An appliance can be consumed in two ways:

-- In a hosted environment (using cloud provider infrastructure such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) with the SAP Cloud Appliance Library (SAP CAL) as bridge into the hosting providers.
+- Within 1-2 hours in a hosted environment, using a cloud provider infrastructure such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).

-- On dedicated on-premise hardware that has a supported Linux release installed (everything else will come with the appliance).
-Pure setup time is ~ 2-3 days.
+- Within typically ~ 2-3 days on your own on-premise hardware that has a supported Linux release installed (everything else will come with the appliance).

 - Built-in 30-day test license for SAP S/4HANA and SAP CAL (i.e. no fees to be paid to SAP)